geudde/attic-chest/pages/01.attic-chest/01.transcription/docs.md

 Illegible text is indicated by question marks.
 Hover over <span data-tippy="Illegible Greek text" class="red">[ ? ? ? ]</span> to see comment.

-**Authorship:** At the conclusion of each season, the editors of the Attic Chest compiled a list of meetings, contributions, and authors.
-For the convenience of visitors to this archive, the names of confirmed authors have been added below each contribution, and the monolithic seasonal index has been divided into meetings.
+**Authorship:** At the conclusion of each season the editors of the Attic Chest compiled a list of meetings, contributions, and authors.
+For the convenience of visitors to this archive, the names of confirmed authors have been added below the relevant contributions, and the monolithic seasonal index has been divided into meetings.